This is how it happened … an English family move to France, part 13. Before-and-after photos.

 This became our bedroom – I know simply because of the ceiling rose!
 Otherwise I wouldn’t recognize it.

+To book a holiday here go to www.seasidefrance.com.
 The exterior of the house today.
 The window shutters are fixed permanently in the open position, and we removed the balcony shutters altogether.
-The drive is now lined with cyprus trees, re-planted after the old ones came down in a big storm.
+The drive is now lined with cypress trees, re-planted after the old ones came down in a big storm.

 This is part of the entrance hall.
 We had dreadful difficulty with those floor tiles.
 Along with the stone stair case, much of this floor is part of the first property, which was double the size and burnt down during the French Revolution.
 Every time I swore at the floor I’d try to remind myself that it was hundreds of years old!